adner/adner.github.io/_posts/2024-10-03-copilot-studio-with-foundry-local.markdown

         {
             FoundryLocalClient.currentlyActiveModel = LocalOpenAiClient.manager.LoadModelAsync(modelAlias).Result;

-            return "The model " + modelAlias + "has been loaded and is now active.";
+            return "The model " + modelAlias + " has been loaded and is now active.";
         }
         catch (Exception ex)
         {